-As any working parent in [name of community] can tell you, the hours immediately following the regular school day can be a time when parents worry about what their children are doing - whether they're safe and constructively engaged, or getting into trouble.
+As any working parent in [name of community] can tell you, the hours immediately following the regular school day can be a time when parents worry about what their children are doing-whether they're safe and constructively engaged, or getting into trouble.
 Over the last two decades, afterschool programs have helped millions of families across the nation.
-But millions more are without the afterschool programs they need because of severe funding shortages - a problem made even worse by the current recession.
+But millions more are without the afterschool programs they need because of severe funding shortages, a problem made even worse by the current recession and by budget cuts.

-As the director of the [name of program] in [name of community], I've seen first-hand what a difference afterschool makes in the lives of our kids, our families, and our communities.
-I've just returned from Washington, D.C., where I joined with hundreds of afterschool advocates from across the country in urging our Senators and Representatives to support the President's call for increased resources for afterschool programs.
-I met with several elected representatives from [state] and their aides for a wonderfully successful day of advocacy on behalf of our kids.
+As the director of the [name of program] in [name of community], I've seen first-hand what a difference afterschool makes in the lives of our children, our families and our communities.
+I've just returned from Washington, D.C., where I joined with hundreds of afterschool advocates from across the country in educating our senators and representatives about the benefits offered by afterschool programs and the need for more resources to support them.
+I met with several elected representatives from [state] and their aides, [including any senators or representatives with whom you met], for a wonderfully successful day of education on behalf of our kids.

-I think the issue would be of interest to your listeners, many of whom would sign their kids up for an afterschool program if one were available to them.
+I think this issue would be of interest to your listeners.
+According to recent research, the parents of more than 18 million children nationwide would sign their children up for afterschool programs if programs were available.
+Many of your listeners are probably in that group!
 If you're interested in doing a segment or show on the subject, I'd be happy to join you, and to help identify a parent or student who has benefited from afterschool, as well as a teacher or school principal who could describe the vital role afterschool programs play in reinforcing academic learning from the regular school day.
 I'll be in touch to follow up.
 Thanks very much for your consideration.